Philosophy of Student Services

 Tetanus or Tetanus/Diphtheria- At least one vaccination within the last 10 years.

 All immunization forms submitted to the College Health Service must have an original signature or a practice stamp.
 Photocopied signatures and stamps are not accepted.
 Also, all immunization information should be sent to Health Service at least one month prior to registration.
-The address is: College Health Services, Hudson Valley Community College, Fitzgibbons Center, Room 146, 80 Vandenburgh Avenue, Troy, NY 12180.
+The address is: College Health Services, Hudson Valley Community College, Siek Campus Center, Suite 270, 80 Vandenburgh Avenue, Troy, NY 12180.

 For additional information, contact College Health Services at (518) 629-7468 or